Back

 The consequences of not being able to produce enough calories is severe.
 It is much better to overproduce and everyone gets fed than producing just enough and a climate event erases out 20% of our calorie production.

 Your buffer here is meat.
 Cattle are tremendously inefficient consumers of grain.
-Eat your burgers in the bountiful years, then slaughter 75% of the herd in a hardship year, eat well for six months, then spend the next three years eating more grains while the herds recover.
+Eat your burgers in the bountiful years, then slaughter 75% of the herd in a hardship year, eat well for six months, then spend the next three, four, five years eating more grains while the herds recover.

 Ethanol is another one.